WooCommerce vs BigCommerce (2023 In Depth Comparison)

 Help and Support: The Verdict

-The help and support competition is won by WooCommerce, although it's crucial to remember that this is entirely due to the support options offered by its web host.
-Concerning customer service, WooCommerce could be more impressive on its own, but when used in conjunction with Bluehost, it destroys BigCommerce's support options!
+WooCommerce wins the help and support competition, but it's important to note that this victory is largely attributed to the support options provided by its web host.
+Regarding customer service, WooCommerce's standalone support is underwhelming, but when combined with Bluehost, it surpasses BigCommerce's support options!

 Pricing